jdblack/website/content/post/clustering_cinc.md

 opensearchLB-->opensearch3
 end
 {{</mermaid >}}

+This series of articles is going to explain, step by step, how to build and deploy a scalable, clustered Cinc/Chef setup within Kubernetes!

 In our next article, we will cover the basic configuration changes needed to externalize the Database and Search engine.